 Mr. Tan controls the voting power of all of the outstanding Class B Ordinary Shares.
 Co-founder Tan Hooi Ling and President Maa Ming-Hokng (together with Mr. Tan, the "Key Executives"), and certain entities related to the Key Executives, have irrevocably appointed Mr. Tan as attorney-in-fact and proxy to vote all of their Class B Ordinary Shares on their behalf, and agreed to condition any transfer of Class B Ordinary Shares on the transferee agreeing to be bound by such appointment (the "Key Executive Proxies").
 Each such proxy will terminate, with respect to any Class B Ordinary Share, on the date that such Class B Ordinary Share is converted into a Class A Ordinary Share.
 See "-Shareholders' Deed".
-Additionally, all holders of Class B Ordinary Shares have granted each other a reciprocal right of first offer with respect to any transfer of any such holder's Class B Ordinary Shares to any person other than such holder's Permitted Transferees (as defined in the Amended Articles), and any acquiring Key Executives shall confirm to Mr. Tan that such Class B Ordinary Shares will be subject to the Key Executive Proxies.
+Additionally, all holders of Class B Ordinary Shares have granted each other a reciprocal right of first offer with respect to any transfer of any such holder's Class B Ordinary Shares (as defined in the Amended Articles), and any acquiring Key Executives shall confirm to Mr. Tan that such Class B Ordinary Shares will be subject to the Key Executive Proxies.